Does your clinic only see BSU athletes and students?

 Your office is located at the BSU stadium.
 Where can I park?

 There is a designated section marked for ISMI patients.
 It is located directly in front of our office on the southeast corner of the BSU stadium.
-When you come into the office, we ask that you sign in your car information.
+Please make sure that you park in the “ISMI” marked spaces to avoid a ticket from Boise State.
 If a university activity is going on at the time of your appointment, please tell the parking attendant that you have an appointment with us and they will let you through.

 Why do you ask for payment at the time of service?